 - A writing sample.
 This can be any solo-authored piece of academic or professional writing that reflects your writing ability.
 There is no required length or format.

-- Non-native English language speakers are also required to demonstrate proficiency in English on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+- Non-native English language speakers are also required to demonstrate proficiency in English on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE).

 Applications are considered holistically.
 We understand that some applicants are terrific test takers while others shine when it comes to their GPA.
 A well-thought-out statement of purpose and strong letters of recommendation are very beneficial.